RokLenarcic/mcp-server/README.md

 The easiest way you can integrate your Authentication solution with this library is via the request meta.

+This library provides a Ring handler.
+You can wrap handler with middleware to block all unauthorized requests to it.

-When using HTTP transport, the request meta that `RequestExchange` object provides, is the request map itself and you can add your own Authentication logic to your handlers.
+Within your handlers the request meta that `RequestExchange` object provides is the request map itself, and you can add your own Authentication logic to your handlers.

 Copyright (c) 2025 Rok Lenarčič